 Where do we go?
 Region A: Absaroka Wilderness, Bridger-Teton National Forest, Grand Teton National Park, Gros Ventre Wilderness, National Elk Refuge, Teton Wilderness, Washakie Wilderness, and Yellowstone National Park.
 To learn more about these places, click here.

 What adventures will we experience?
-Backcountry hiking; bear/wildlife tracking; raptor lessons, campfire creation storytelling; river/creek/water reflections; fly-fishing opportunities, guided wolf howls; lakeside solitude reflections; van safaris; whitewater rafting.
+Backcountry hiking; bear/wildlife tracking; raptor lessons, campfire creation storytelling; river/creek/water reflections; fly-fishing, guided wolf howls; lakeside solitude reflections; van safaris; glacial lake swimming opportunities, whitewater rafting.
 To learn more, click here.

 What courses are offered?